because i had to.

 speaking of metallic, i definitely made her a super twirly (two selvedge-to-selvedge cuts) skirt from Nani Iro sparkly polka dot flannel that i had left over from the commuter cowl to go with the jacket. it’s double topstitched with metallic silver thread and she really loves dancing in it.

-get your Basic Blazer pattern here and please let me know if you make (or have made) a girly one – it’d be fun to see more little gals in blazers! there’s also a Blank Slate Patterns flickr pool if you need more inspiration.
+get your Basic Blazer pattern here (affiliate link) and please let me know if you make (or have made) a girly one – it’d be fun to see more little gals in blazers! there’s also a Blank Slate Patterns flickr pool if you need more inspiration.

 she wanted to show off this sticker. i guess she’s now entering into her Disney princess phase?

 Love, Love, Love the jacket!
 It’s so pretty.
 I adore blazers like this on girls.

 I love that jacket, the while is beautiful!
 The changes you made to girly it up make me want to make one!

 The ultimate compliment when I see amazing children’s clothes is thinking, ‘I want one in my size!!’.
 That’s how I feel about this jacket!